Close Alert Banner

 Three ways to Book a Ride on the District DRT

 1. The Blaise App available in the Apple Store for iPhone or Google Play Store for Android.
-Create an account and select The District DRT.
+Create an account and select The District DRT as your transit service.

 2. Online on the Blaise website: ride.blaisetransit.com.
 Create an account and select The District DRT.